Washington Tennis & Education Foundation After-School & Summer Programs

 About

-Washington Tennis & Education Foundation Youth Programs offers tennis instruction, academic support, homework assistance, tutoring, mentoring, STEM extracurricular activities, and life skills instruction.
-Participants take part in Academic & Life-Skills Skit Competitions, Life-Skills Skit Competition, Team Tennis competitions, and virtual tutoring.
+Washington Tennis & Education Foundation After-School & Summer Programs combines tennis instruction with academic support, homework assistance, tutoring, mentoring, and life skills instruction.
+Students take part in Academic & Life-Skills Skit Competitions, Life-Skills Skit Competitions, Team Tennis competitions, and student discussion groups that write and perform 15–20 minute skits.
+The program also offers virtual tutoring as part of its academic support.

 • Ages: 5–14 years old